lscrd/AdventOfCode2020/README.md

 # -AdventOfCode2020

-Nim solutions of Advent of Code 2020.

-These are my solutions to Advent of Code 2020 problems.
+These are my solutions to Advent of Code 2020 problems, all written in Nim.